MicrosoftDocs/windows-dev-docs/windows-apps-src/security/web-account-manager.md

 ms.assetid: ec9293a1-237d-47b4-bcde-18112586241a
 ms.localizationpriority: medium
 ---
-# Web account manager
+# Web Account Manager

-This article describes how to show the AccountsSettingsPane and connect your Universal Windows Platform (UWP) app to external identity providers, like Microsoft or Facebook, using the new Windows 10 Web Account Manager APIs.
-You'll learn how to request a user's permission to use their Microsoft account, obtain an access token, and use it to perform basic operations (like get profile data or upload files to their OneDrive).
+This article describes how to use the **[AccountsSettingsPane](https://docs.microsoft.com/uwp/api/Windows.UI.ApplicationSettings.AccountsSettingsPane)** to connect your Universal Windows Platform (UWP) app to external identity providers, like Microsoft or Facebook, using the Windows 10 Web Account Manager APIs.
+You'll learn how to request a user's permission to use their Microsoft account, obtain an access token, and use it to perform basic operations (like get profile data or upload files to their OneDrive account).
 The steps are similar for getting user permission and access with any identity provider that supports the Web Account Manager.

+> [!NOTE]
-> Note: For a complete code sample, see the [WebAccountManagement sample on GitHub](http://go.microsoft.com/fwlink/p/?LinkId=620621).
+> For a complete code sample, see the [WebAccountManagement sample on GitHub](http://go.microsoft.com/fwlink/p/?LinkId=620621).

 ## Get set up